ritikthakur/ritikthakur/README.md

 ---
 ### Ongoing Project
-- I'm presently working on a project - customer segmentation using ML.
+- Presently working on a project - demand forecasting.
 ---
 You can click on below to view my Tableau dashboards.
 ### [My Tableau Profile](https://public.tableau.com/app/profile/ritikthakur)